SEN School Offer

 10. Provide examples of interventions, equipment, resources that school may allocate to match children’s SEN.

 Many of these interventions are run for all year groups so as to more effectively target gaps in learning.
+Not all these interventions run alongside each other and the intervention programmes happening at any time will depend on the needs of the children at the time.

 - Lego therapy – for developing social skills